 |LETTER PLAN||LOWEST PREMIUM||HIGHEST PREMIUM|

-Medicare Part D plans provide coverage solely for prescription medications.
-Medigap plans do not include prescription drug coverage.
+Austin, Texas, Medicare Part D plans to provide coverage solely for prescription medications.
+Medigap plans don’t include prescription drug coverage.
 However, some Medicare Advantage plans include prescription drug coverage (MAPD plans).

 Aetna offers the lowest monthly premium at $6.90 with a three-star rating.
 Wellcare also has a three-star rating with a low monthly premium of $12.90.